-My life as a freelancer has me scheduled take no less than five trips for business this year, leaving me with an empty hole during the days I have to leave my small children behind.
+My life as a freelancer has me scheduled to take no less than five trips for business this year, leaving me with an empty hole during the days I have to leave my small children behind.
 I have chosen to take them with me on at least one haul, skipping TSA lines and yellow cabs in lieu of infant seats and frequent potty breaks.

 If you also choose to take your children along, here are five budget-saving solutions we’ve employed to help stretch that travel dollar.